 Wrapping it up

 Carbon emissions from online retail sales are a beast to control but it’s actually becoming possible.
 Neutrl gives brands to cut emissions from their online sales with offsets.
-After calculating a product’s footprint, Neutrl invests a small chunk of our revenue for us into carbon removal projects, creating a more sustainable shopping experience that’s better for the planet.
-Now, that’s the future, baby.

 This is just one of many ways Highland is committed to sustainability in the present and future-focused for generations to come.
 We’re always looking for new ways to be innovative and impactful and you can be sure that this is just the beginning for Highland.
 Let’s get to work.